 - No hierarchy and a great appreciation of showing initiative

 - Compensation based on current position (in case of secondment), or competitive remuneration based on experience and skills.
 Salary range around 1,000 EUR per month for 0,2 FTE in case of secondment or freelance.

 - Desired starting date: Asap – around beginning of March

 Please send your application consisting of a CV, covering letter, two references, to no later than December 29th, 2023.
 After selection suitable candidates will be invited for interviews by January 15.

 The European Research Network on Philanthropy (ERNOP) is an association under Dutch law that was founded in January 2008 by collaborating philanthropy researchers in Europe.
 Our mission is to advance, coordinate and promote excellence in philanthropic research in Europe.
 We aim to be an international and interdisciplinary network open to all researchers studying philanthropy.
 To date, around 250 members from almost 30 (mostly) European countries have joined ERNOP.
 ERNOP has a board that sets the strategy and agenda for the years ahead, this in close collaboration with the ERNOP Executive Director.

-Since its inception in 2008, ERNOP has organised a biennial research conference in a European city.
+Since its start in 2008, ERNOP has organized a biennial research conference in a European city.
 At this conference, researchers studying philanthropy present their state-of-art research, exchange ideas and meet colleagues.
 The conference aims to contribute to the creation of a European philanthropy researcher identity.
-ERNOP is proud that this conference is considered to be the leading conference on European philanthropy research.
-ERNOP aims to represent the study of philanthropy in Europe and to influence policy-making at a national and European level.
+ERNOP is proud that this conference is the leading conference on European philanthropy research.
+ERNOP aims to represent the study of philanthropy in Europe and to influence policymaking at a national and European level.
 As there is no structural or comparable information about philanthropy between European countries, ERNOP aims to put philanthropy research on the philanthropy agenda of national and European policymakers and professional organizations.